 Thanks for reading our ultimate retrospectives guide! 👏 If you have any questions about this guide, our other content, or Easy Agile products, reach out to our team.
 We love talking to teams and individuals about agile and how to work better together.
 We’ll continue to update this guide as we gain more retrospective insights, techniques, tools, and best practices.

 Using Easy Agile to improve your Agile process

 If your sprint retrospective isn’t effective, your next sprint will suffer from the same issues.
 It is imperative that Scrum teams gather at the end of each sprint to discuss what went well, what didn’t go so well, and what can be improved on for next time.
 Otherwise, you invite complacency and stagnation into your Scrum process — the antithesis of agile.

-Improve your Scrum process with Easy Agile TeamRhythm.
-The user story map format in TeamRhythm transforms your flat product maps into dynamic and flexible visual representation of work.
+Improve your Retrospectives with Easy Agile TeamRhythm.
+The Retrospective features in TeamRhythm help your team stay on the path of continuous improvement.
 Watch the highlights tour to see how Easy Agile TeamRhythm makes sprint planning, managing your backlog, and team retrospectives easier.
 Visit Atlassian Marketplace to start your free, 30-day trial today.